jkim971201/ADMM_Legalization/README.md

 # ADMM_Legalization
-An annonymous repository of our IEEE TCAD submission, "An Open-Source Negotiation-based Legalization Method with Alternating Direction Method of Multipliers"
+A repository of our IEEE TCAD submission,
+"An Open-Source Negotiation-based Legalization Method with Alternating Direction Method of Multipliers"